VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Introduction

 Motivated by these challenges, we propose \textbf{E}vidence-guided \textbf{Vis}ion \textbf{R}etrieval-\textbf{a}ugmented \textbf{G}eneration (EVisRAG) to equip VLMs with precise visual perception in multi-image scenarios.
 As illustrated in Figure~\ref{fig:intro}, EVisRAG conducts a linguistic observation phase that sequentially gathers evidence from retrieved images, maintaining focus on them, and then performs reasoning on the collected evidence to derive the correct answer.
-To train EVisRAG effectively, we introduce Reward-Scoped Group Relative Policy Optimization (RS-GRPO), a method that uses fine-grained rewards applied directly to in-scope tokens to jointly optimize visual perception and reasoning.
+To train EVisRAG effectively, we introduce Reward-Scoped Group Relative Policy Optimization (RS-GRPO), which applies fine-grained rewards directly to in-scope tokens corresponding to visual evidence collection or reasoning.
+Unlike conventional joint optimization with mixed rewards, where perception and reasoning signals interfere and lead to unstable or suboptimal training, RS-GRPO explicitly scopes rewards to their effective regions, enabling precise credit assignment and stable optimization.
+Without such reward scoping, jointly optimizing visual perception and reasoning in multi-image settings becomes unstable, as gradients from heterogeneous objectives compete across irrelevant tokens.
 Experiments on different VQA tasks demonstrate the effectiveness of EVisRAG, showing substantial improvements over different VRAGs.
-Powered by RS-GRPO, EVisRAG can precisely find question-relevant evidence image by image and then reason over the recorded cues to produce grounded answers just like a detective.
-Moreover, EVisRAG demonstrates stronger visual perception and higher answer accuracy among other baselines, confirming that richer visual perception improves the ability of question understanding and response quality.
+Powered by RS-GRPO, EVisRAG can precisely identify question-relevant evidence image by image and reason over the recorded cues to produce grounded answers, much like a detective assembling evidence.
+Moreover, EVisRAG demonstrates stronger visual perception and higher answer accuracy among other baselines, confirming that richer visual perception improves the ability of question understanding and alleviates visual hallucinations.

-\section{related work}
+\section{Related Work}